 Is acupuncture safe?

 Yes, acupuncture is safe when practiced by a professional.
 Acupuncture needles used in practice today are very fine and solid, sterilized, and single-use.
 We are certified in Clean Needle Technique as a part of the requirements of NCCAOM certification.
 The health benefits of acupuncture are great and treatments generally involve zero to few side effects.
 Most clients have no adverse reaction to acupuncture.
 Cupping, gua sha, and needling can occasionally leave bruise-like marks on the skin that generally disappear within a few days.
 Sometimes numbness or swelling can occur, or a drop of blood might appear at a point or two when the needle is removed.
 Most side effects normalize very quickly.

 Does acupuncture hurt?

-Acupuncture is considered bu tong, or painless, in Chinese.
-Generally, the brief sensation upon insertion feels similar to a mosquito bite, and subsides very quickly.
+Generally, the brief sensation upon needle insertion feels similar to a mosquito bite, and subsides very quickly within a moment or two.
 Acupuncture is usually very relaxing, and many folks often fall asleep during treatment.
 Gua sha and cupping sometimes result in a mild achy feeling in the local area treated, and this feeling should subside after a day or so, followed by an improved condition.

 Do you go to school to become an acupuncturist?